Prof. Grzegorz W. Kolodko

 Department in 1992 and 1999.
 In 1994 Senior Research Fellow at the Institute of Finance and Monetary Policy in Tokyo.
 In 1997-98 appointed to the Sasakawa Chair and Distinguished Research Professor in Development Policy at WIDER.
 In 1998 he was Visiting Fellow at the World Bank and Senior Research Fellow at Yale University.

 Winner of numerous prizes and awards from the Ministry of Science and Education, the Polish Academy of Sciences, and the Polish Economic Association for research and teaching activities.
-He was awarded Doctor Honoris Causa by Lviv University in 2003, South West University of Finance and Economics in Chengdu, China (SWUFE), in 2004, Finance Univerity in Moscow, in 2009, and University of Debrecen, in 2009, and has received the Honorary Professorships from India Institute of Finance, New Delhi, in 2004, from Nankai University, Tianjin, China, in 2004, from Moscow Academy of Economics and Law, and from Guizhou Univeristy, China, in 2010.
+He was awarded Doctor Honoris Causa by Lviv University in 2003, South West University of Finance and Economics in Chengdu, China (SWUFE), in 2004, Finance University in Moscow, in 2009, University of Debrecen, in 2009, and International Institute of Management in Kiev, in 2014, has received the Honorary Professorships from India Institute of Finance, New Delhi, in 2004, from Nankai University, Tianjin, China, in 2004, from Moscow Academy of Economics and Law, from Guizhou Univeristy, China, in 2010, and from Alfred Nobel University in Dnepropetrovsk, in 2014.
 In 1996 nominated by Euromoney the Best Minister of Finance in East Central Europe.
 For his outstanding achievements in managing transformation and development policy, in 1997 he was awarded the prestigious Comandoria Restituta Medal by the President of Poland.

-Author and editor of over 40 books and 400 articles and research papers, published in 25 languages, much in English.
-Recent books in English include: "Truth, Errors and Lies.
+Author and editor of 50 books and over 400 articles and research papers, published in 26 languages, much in English.
+Recent books in English include: "Whither the world: The Political Economy of the Future", Palgrave Macmillan 2014 "Truth, Errors and Lies.
 Politics and Economics in a Volatile World", Columbia University Press 2011; "20 years of transformation.
 Achievements - Problems - Perspectives" (co-author and co-editor), Nova Science 2011; "Transition and Beyond" (co-author and co-editor), Palgrave McMillan 2007; "The World Economy and Great Post-Communist Change", Nova Science 2006; "The Polish Miracle.
 Lessons for the Emerging Markets", Ashgate 2005 (co-author and editor); "Globalization and Social Stress", Nova Science 2005 (co-author and editor); "Emerging Market Economies.
 Globalization and Development",

 Ashgate 2003 (co-author and editor); "Globalization and Catching-up In